What is ferragosto?

 During the Renaissance, the Catholic Church wanted to make the secular August holiday fall on a religious feast day, so ferragosto was moved to August 15 in order to celebrate the assumption of the Virgin Mary.

-During Fascist era in the early 20th century, the regime organised trips for less well-off families for 3-4 days around the August 15th holiday so they could rest and have a chance to see the sea or the mountains.
+During the Italian Fascist era in the early 20th century, the regime organised trips for less well-off families for 3-4 days around the August 15th holiday so they could rest and have a chance to see the sea or the mountains.

-There were the "People's Trains of Ferragosto", and tickets were sold at discounted rates so everyone could go.
+There were special "People's Trains of Ferragosto", and tickets were sold at discounted rates so everyone could go away.

 Over time, factories in Italy all began to shut during the month of August to give all their workers a break.

-This meant that truck drivers also stopped working and so it went.
+This meant that truck drivers also stopped working and so it went on up the chain.

 This is not the case any longer.

 I have seen with my own eyes a huge change since I moved here in 2001.

 Most of my Italian friends, who do indeed get 4-5 weeks off a year, simply do not take them all at once in August.

 They might take a week or ten days, usually around the 15th.
 Or, they take holidays from the 15th until the end of the month.